-Before joining the Boalt faculty, Robert Berring, Jr., worked at the University of Washington, Harvard University, the University of Texas and the University of Illinois.
+Before joining the Berkeley Law faculty, Robert Berring, Jr., worked at the University of Washington, Harvard University, the University of Texas and the University of Illinois.

-Berring teaches contracts, advanced legal research and courses covering Chinese law.
-He also regularly teaches an undergraduate course about China for the Legal Studies Department, and offers freshmen seminars about law and cognitive studies.
+Berring taught contracts, advanced legal research and courses covering Chinese law.
+He also regularly taught an undergraduate course about China for the Legal Studies Department, and offered freshmen seminars about law and cognitive studies.

 In 1997 Berring was named to the Walter Perry Johnson Chair.
 In 1987 he was awarded UC Berkeley’s Distinguished Teaching Award.
 In 2003 he won the Frederick Charles Hicks Award for contributions to law librarianship.
 In a survey conducted by the Academic Law Libraries section of the American Association of Law Libraries, Berring was named the author of the most influential work on the profession of law librarianship from 1957 to 2006.